 If your cat is overweight, there’s never a bad time to start them on a plan to reach a healthy weight.

-If you’re unsure if your cat is overweight, then compare them against this chart to see what range they fall under and continue to monitor their weight moving forward.
+If you’re unsure if your cat is overweight, compare it against this chart to see what range it falls under, and continue to monitor its weight.

 The even more accurate way to decide if your cat is obese and how you can help them lose weight is through a visit to your vet with regular follow-ups to make sure your weight loss plan is working.